-(WAUPACA, WI) August 20, 2019 — Waupaca Foundry, Inc., a Hitachi Metals group company, is the recipient of the 2019 Business Friend of the Environment award in the category of environmental innovation.
+(WAUPACA, WI) August 20, 2019 — Waupaca Foundry, Inc., is the recipient of the 2019 Business Friend of the Environment award in the category of environmental innovation.
 The iron component supplier was honored for outstanding leadership in integrating sustainable business practices throughout its manufacturing operations.

 Sponsored by Wisconsin Manufacturers and Commerce's (WMC), the annual Business Friend of the Environment award recognizes small, medium and large businesses in three categories: sustainability, the use of innovative technology, and environmental stewardship.
 Nominees were from industries throughout Wisconsin.

 "Waupaca Foundry is a clear leader when it comes to environmental innovation," said WMC Director of Environmental & Energy Policy Lane Ruhland.
 "These efforts show the business community is dedicated to protecting our state's natural resources not just because it is good for our state's future, but because it is also good for business.
 WMC congratulates everyone at Waupaca for their well-deserved Business Friend of the Environment Award."

 Waupaca Foundry operates three iron foundries and a machining operation based in Waupaca and Marinette, Wisconsin.
 The award recognized Waupaca Foundry's progress in reducing water use and wastewater treatment in key areas of manufacturing production.

 - In metalcasting, water is used to cool machinery and as part of air pollution control processes.
 As a result of plant improvements, contaminated water no longer requires wastewater treatment.

 - Plant upgrades substituted single-use water cooling systems with a closed loop and air cooled heat exchangers.
 As a result, demands for water have been cut 72% and non-contact cooling water discharge has been reduced to near zero.